The Budget Process: The Good, The Bad and The Exceedingly Complicated

 The Exceedingly Complicated: FY17 and 18 All Mixed Into One

 The budget process is typically delayed in the first year of an Administration, since the White House is focused on confirming the cabinet and assembling staff.
-This year will be no exception.
-We are about to find out if Congress can walk, chew gum and juggle at the same time.
-Congress must raise the debt ceiling and decide its funding for the rest of FY 17—all beforeengaging on the FY18 budget which is coming soon.
+Now that Congress has decided on funding for the rest of FY 17—it must immediately engage on the FY 2018 budget which is coming soon.
 AEO has anticipated this flurry of activity, and has been hitting the halls of Congress advocating for our nation’s microbusinesses.